mbreit/dokku-monit/README.md

 dokku monit:statusall
 ```

-The monit logs can be shown with:
+The monit logs can be shown with (requires syslog to be configured
+to log to journald, which is the default on Ubuntu 16.04):

 ```shell
 dokku monit:logs